 • Does the solution use machine learning to analyze petabytes of data and assign a priority rating within seconds?

-• Does the solution use a data science model to predict which vulnerabilities are most likely to be exploited in the near future?
+• Does the solution use a data science model to predict which vulnerabilities attackers are most likely to exploit in the near future?

 Corrigir